-The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
-Thank you for your support!
+This website may contain affiliate links and we may be compensated (at no cost to you!).

 Many of the state’s cities have been named the best travel destinations in the world.

-When does ski season start?
+When does ski season start in Colorado?

 Because the weather conditions are different on each mountain, every resort will open on a different day.

 Early ski season pros and cons

-One thing to bear in mind about an early season opening is the amount of manufactured snow that covers large portions of the slopes.
+One thing to bear in mind about an early ski-season opening is the amount of manufactured snow that covers large portions of the slopes.

-Greens?
-Were talking about the level of difficulty for each ski trail (not golf).
+“Greens” refer to the level of difficulty for each ski trail (not golf).
 If you’re not a regular skier, here’s a quick rundown on the lingo!